 Exploring The “Route Des Navigateurs”

-It was the title of the brochure that caught my eye, – “Route Des Navigateurs”.
-I had been wandering around a Montreal tourism office, perusing the racks of travel pamphlets and gathering information.
+It was the title that caught my eye, – “Route Des Navigateurs”.
+I had been wandering around a Montreal tourism office, perusing the racks of travel pamphlets and gathering information as we continued our travels east.
 Several weeks earlier, my wife Maureen and I had left home on a cross-Canada adventure.
 Now, we were in Montreal.
-After several delightful days of touring the city and surrounding countryside, it was time to move on, but where?
+After several delightful days of touring the city and surrounding countryside, it was time to continue on, but where?
 I had a general idea but nothing specific.
 I was looking for inspiration, something out of the ordinary, a route less travelled.
 Could this be it?

 The title, roughly translated meant, “Route of the Navigators” or “Route of the Explorers”.
 In my mind’s eye, it evoked images of those great French navigators, Samuel de Champlain and Jacque Cartier.
 I felt an immediate connection.
-After all, weren’t those early navigators and modern day RV’ers kindred spirits, motivated by the same desire to see what lay over the horizon or around the next bend?
+After all, weren’t early explorers and modern day RV’ers kindred spirits, motivated by the same desire to see what lay over the next hill or around the next bend?
 Naturally, I picked it up.

 The brochure (https://www.routedesnavigateurs.ca/en/home/) was beautifully done with gorgeous colour pictures, maps, lists of attractions and activities plus compelling commentaries.